peace0phmind/peace0phmind.github.io/content/posts/202211/05-many-factors-affecting-optimization.md

 ## New Optimization

 ### What you have known before?
-- SGD - Stochastic gradient descent: 随机梯度下降
+- SGD - stochastic gradient descent: 随机梯度下降
-- SGDM - Stochastic gradient descent with momentum
+- SGDM - stochastic gradient descent with momentum
 - Adagrad
 - RMSProp
 - Adam

-### Some Notations
+#### Some Notations
 - $\theta_t$: model parameters at time step t
 - $\nabla L(\theta_t) \text{or } g_t$: gradient at $\theta_t$, used to compute $\theta_{t+1}$
 - $m_{t+1}$: momentum accumulated from time step 0 to time step t, which is used to compute $\theta_{t+1}$